-Where to stay when you arrive to Providence
+Where to stay when you arrive in Providence

 Some students prefer to rent a room/apartment in advance, but finding a permanent place after you arrive is also an option.
-It usually takes 5 to 7 days when there are many open rentals with August 1 and September 1 move-in dates.
+It usually takes 5-7 days when there are many open rentals with August 1 and September 1 move-in dates.
 It may take slightly longer to find a place to live if you are starting in the spring, but there are always available rentals.
-The best option to find accommodations for the first several days is AirBnB.
+The best option to find accommodations for the first several days is Airbnb.
 It will definitely cost less than a hotel.
-The only option even cheaper than AirBnB is GSBB: usually when you put an ad asking for a 5-7 days sublet you get a lot of responses very fast.
-You may even find a free couch to crush for a couple of days.
+The only option even cheaper than Airbnb is GSBB: usually, when you put an ad asking for a 5-7 day sublet, you get a lot of responses very fast.
+You may even find a free couch to crash on for a couple of days.
 We also recommend asking your adviser/chair or other graduate students in your department for a piece of advice.
 Sometimes your advisor or a fellow graduate student can offer you a couch to crash on.

-As with any larger city, there is crime in Providence and students should be aware and mindful of their surroundings at night.
-We recommend the Fox Point, Wayland Square, Downtown and Federal Hill neighborhoods, but there are many other safe neighborhoods and areas.
+As with any larger city, Providence has crime, and students should be aware and mindful of their surroundings at night.
+We recommend the Fox Point, Wayland Square, Mount Hope, Downtown, and Federal Hill neighborhoods, but there are many other safe neighborhoods and areas.